animal-tree/Another-Version/2-Opposing-views.md

 > - Yes, our birthdays coincided.
 Well, week-wise.
 She was a couple years younger than me.
 > - I bring this up because our interaction started exactly a week after I archived my Psyche-CAM paper, and she suffered a trauma on Christmas, 2018, together with a bald Jewish guy, in addition to her being named Psyche and a cam-girl, and our birthdays coinciding, [and other "coincidences" as well](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md).
 > - See [Intimacy healing](#intimacy-healing) for what the meaning of this might be.
-> - Psyche's actual name and spelling anonymized best I can, which is too bad since the actual name, which has a slightly different spelling than the not-anonymized one in my paper, is a good pun about the weaver/tailor of the "fabric" of spacetime, also different spelling.
+> - Psyche's actual name and spelling are anonymized best I can, which is too bad since the actual name, which has an even different spelling than the not-anonymized one in my paper, is a good pun about the weaver/tailor of the "fabric" of spacetime, also different spelling (and, even with first name and all this info, and connection to me, she's still anonymized).
 >
 > Regarding the beautiful nurses, I even got reprimanded for trying to flirt with one of them by writing my phone number on an attendance sheet, inspired somewhat by Psyche’s personality, and got patronizingly lectured by a man about respecting the women nurses in the hospital, despite him and the hospital staff being the ones in the position of authority, me being held captive and drugged there against my will (by them), cameras and police everywhere, and me neither wanting to be there nor feeling comfortable.
 But, in my defense, in case I somehow come out like the predator in this calculus, the flirting was from a manic delusion type thing, yogic-type sense that I had to.
 In none of these hospitalizations was I acting on any primitive (read: "for pleasure") impulses, nor through any of this.
 The whole time I was under the sense or deluded belief that Psyche’s spirit was the one governing this, but that turned out [maybe](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/tree/main) unvalidated, and I came out lucid without that mania or deluded belief, having unknowingly undergone a meaningful ritual with a fellow inpatient, and not consumed any pills except maybe small traces.
-That was also the hospitalization where I met [Tobey](#kids), the 16 year old with drug problems who they drugged with benzos for years.
+That was also the hospitalization where I met [Harry](#kids), the 16 year old with drug problems who they drugged with benzos for years.
 >
 > The [next one was in a geriatric unit (a facility for the elderly)](#geriatric-unit-hospitalization), so consider me reprimanded.